caketaster/Portfolio-Project-2/README.md

 ## Imagery

 As this is a quiz site I kept the imagery basic.
-The background has a silhouetted sasquatch, all images are creative commons or free to use.
+The background has a silhouetted sasquatch, all images are creative commons or free to use (from Google searches).

+.
 The icons all came from [Font Awesome](https://fontawesome.com/).
 I wanted to keep a consistent dark theme for the icons.

 The favicon icon came from [**\_\_\_**]() and aptly shows the subject of the site.